Mr. Bean Rides Again: Act 2: The Holiday

 At his bedsit, Bean packs for a holiday but he finds that his small briefcase does not have enough space for his clothes and food.
 He reduces the size of his belongings, often with scissors, to fit them into the case — such as a pair of trousers into shorts (before realising he already has one), breaking his toothbrush, pouring some toothpaste down the sink, taking just one sandal and packing a flannel instead of a towel, but does not have the heart to cut up Teddy.
 After packing everything in his small case, he reaches under the bed, only to discover that he has a larger case.
 However, because his small briefcase is already full, he just puts it into the larger suitcase, along with one other thing he couldn’t pack — a book.

 Bean rides a train and reads the book, sitting across from another man who is also reading.
 When the man reaches a funny moment in his book, he begins laughing loudly, distracting Bean.
 Bean attempts to read his book in peace, muffling his ears to avoid the laughter, garnering strange gazes when the man looks up.
 He finds some chewing gum under the carriage seats, pushes it into his ears and thus, blocks out the noise.
 Finally, the train guard comes in and asks to check their tickets.
 Bean, inattentive but unexpectedly startled by his presence, accidentally throws his book with his ticket tucked inside as a bookmark out of the train window, causing the man to burst out laughing once more.

 Eventually, Bean boards an aeroplane, but he is forced to look after a sick boy next to him.
 He tries to cheer the boy up through various means: by sticking magazine bits on his face, playing with a self-inflating life jacket (it later flies out of Bean's seat), pretending to vomit and by blowing into a paper bag and trying to pop it.
-Realizing the bag has holes in it, he starts searching for another empty bag.
+Realising the bag has holes in it, he starts searching for another empty bag.
 While his back is turned and the plane experiences turbulence, the boy vomits into a sickness bag and offers the bag to Bean.
 He unknowingly takes and pops the bag between his hands, as the episode abruptly ends with the sound of the pop, leaving the outcome ambiguous.